axel3rd/mpg-coach-bot/README.md

     efficiency.recent.focus = false
     efficiency.recent.days = 8

+To use bonus if not already selected and some would be lost (since v1.6):

+    # Use bonus
+    use.bonus = true

 To include only some leagues or remove some of them, leagues id separated by comma (since v1.5):

     # Include/exclude leagues